Chasing Whereabouts

 Glass

 Glass is heavier but healthier.
-I don’t have to worry about particles getting into my water, but glass has a higher environmental impact despite being infinitely recyclable.
+I don’t have to worry about particles getting into my water, but glass 20230427 Glass Or Plastic Which Is Better For The Environment despite being infinitely recyclable.
 If you’re worried about travelling with glass because of safety, you can get rubber or silicon casings to put around them to make them break-resistant.
-The casings still allow you to see the water inside – a benefit glass has alongside plastic.
+The casings still allow you to see the water inside - a benefit glass has alongside plastic.
 You can see how clean the water looks before taking a sip.

 Stainless Steel